Growing Marigold for Beginners:

-Varieties / Types (Cultivars) of Marigold:- There are mainly 2 categories of marigold exist.
-These varieties have different growth rate, shapes, season and yield.
+Varieties / Types (Cultivars) of Marigold:- There are mainly 2 categories of marigold that exist.
+These varieties have different growth rates, shapes, seasons,s, and yields.

 French Type Varieties: Disco Mix Large, Red Brocade, Hero Mix, and Safari Mix.

 How to Raise Marigold Seedlings in Nursery:- Nursery beds are prepared by digging up to a depth of 30 cm.
-The beds should be cleaned well, levelled and the soil is enriched by applying well rotten farm yard manure (FMY) like cattle dung.
-To protect the seeds out of the infestation of rodents, BHC powder is dusted on the raised beds.
-3kg of Marigold seeds is sufficient to plant 1 hectare area.
+The beds should be cleaned well, levelled and the soil is enriched by applying well rotten farmyard manure (FMY) like cattle dung.
+To protect the seeds from the infestation of rodents, BHC powder is dusted on the raised beds.
+3kg of Marigold seeds is sufficient to plant a 1-hectare area.
 Seeds should be sown thinly and are covered with light soil.
-The beds are immediately watered with a fine rose water can in order to avoid displacement of seeds.
+The beds are immediately watered with fine rose water can in order to avoid displacement of seeds.